What Is a Cover Letter?

 The documents below are among the most widely used Cover Letters - you can fill out any generic Cover Letter and customize it to suit your particular needs whether you are applying for a job or filing documentation to a government agency.

 - Job Application Cover Letter.
 You can complete this short statement and send it along with the Resume and Job Application.
 Its purpose is to confirm your interest in the job and verify the educational and professional experience that will help you succeed as an employee.
+Browse job-specific Cover Letter samples to use for reference when drafting your own application.

 - Letter of Transmittal.
 Used to explain the intended use of the attached documents, this statement lists the files and indicates the recipient of the entire package.